If I am not scheduled to live on-campus during the academic year, can I stay on-campus during Pre-Orientation?

-Outdoor Programs: The Wilderness Experience and Blue Ridge Experience programs within Pre-Orientation are often referenced as outdoor programs because participants in these two groups will be camping off-campus.
+Outdoor Programs: The Wilderness Experience and Blue Ridge Experience programs within Pre-Orientation are often referenced as outdoor programs because participants in these two programs will be camping off-campus.

 What level of physical activity does each program entail?

 Each program entails at least a moderate level of physical activity every day throughout the day.
 The urban programs engage in several walking tours through areas of both urban and wooded trails, as well as active classes such as dancing and yoga.
 These programs are designed to be tightly coupled from activity-to-activity so that you can experience as many opportunities as possible — please be prepared to be physically active throughout the day.
-The outdoor programs engage in walking through outdoor trails throughout the week.
+The outdoor programs engage in hiking through outdoor trails throughout the week, carrying day packs for BRE or backpacks for WE.
 Both programs require at least moderate physical activity, so be sure to get physically and mentally prepared for an engaging and fun week!